knpuniversity/behat/knpu/behat-loves-mink.md

 php vendor/bin/behat -dl
 ```

-This shows the four `ls` definitions we bulit.
+This shows the four `ls` definitions we built.
 So, Behat opens the `FeatureContext` class,
 parses out all of the `@Given`, `@When` and `@Then` annotations, and prints a final
 list here for our enjoyment.